 White Collar Crime Lawyers in Westwood

-We Defend White Collar Crimes for Residents
+Defense Against White Collar Crimes for Residents

 Typically, a crime is a “white collar” crime if it is a non-violent offense, typically involving the theft or embezzlement of money, although the term is also used to include other types of non-violent crimes as well.
 They are usually more complex cases and involve records such as bank records or credit card records.
 They generally are the result of larger investigations (including grand jury investigations) and, that being the case, are treated very seriously by prosecutors and courts.

-Common forms of white collar crime are:
+Common forms of white collar crime cases are:

 - Public Corruption